-- Early Childhood Care and Education, Education Finance, Access and quality of pre-primary education
+- Early Childhood Care and Education, Education Finance, Quality Assessment of Education, International Curriculum Analysis, Skills Development

 - Master of International Education, George Washington University (May, 2015)

 - Master of Interpretation and Translation, Graduate School of Interpretation and Translation, Korea University of Foreign Studies (February, 2006)

 - Bachelor of Psychology, Yonsei University (February, 2004)

 - Consultant, Education 2030 team, OECD (December, 2018 – Present)